 7. Using the wrong moisturizer

-Wait at least 30 minutes before applying scented lotions, deodorants or sunscreen.
-Your skin is very sensitive after shaving, so it’s extra important to leave the skin alone for a bit.
+Wait at least 30 minutes before applying scented lotions, deodorants, or sunscreen.
+Some lotions can make the sting worse, so try a natural razor burn remedy like a cooled black tea bag, aloe vera gel, or a simple cucumber lotion.
+Your skin is very sensitive after shaving, so it’s important to leave the skin alone for a bit.